wso2/docs-is/en/docs/develop/identity-governance-rest-api.md

 # WSO2 Identity Server - governance connectors admin API

 This is the RESTful API for managing identity governance configurations in WSO2 Identity Server.
-These configurations are grouped in to main 5 categories.
-Each category will have sub categories which are called connectors, and properties of connectors as mentioned below. <br>
+These configurations are grouped into five main categories.
+Each category has subcategories which are called connectors, and properties of connectors as mentioned below. <br>

 ???
 "Password Policies"